racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/QPTasklets.md

 #### configure Tasklet
 The `configure` tasklet is the tasklet tagged with "configure".
-The `configure` tasklet allows you to configure an application after its installation, for example setting a default configuration of a web server.
+The `configure` tasklet allows you to configure an application after its installation, for example [setting a default configuration of a web server][configure].
 The install tasklet of the Q-Package needs a `signalConfigurationNeeded` parameter in order to execute this tasklet.

 [[code]]